Two-Stage Metropolis-Hastings for Tall Data: Methodology

-For larger data sets, we propose a combination of the consensus and the two-stage Metropolis methods.
+For larger data sets which may not fit in RAM, we propose a combination of the consensus and the two-stage Metropolis methods.
 This is identical to the consensus method with the exception that each partition uses the two-stage Metropolis sampler rather than the usual Metropolis sampler.
-The results are combined using the same weights as the aforementioned consensus method.
+Since two-stage MH will draw from the same distribution as MH on each partition, the results of the consensus method will remain the same.